 Your solicitor can draft your trust.
 Before speaking to your solicitor, you should think about what you want to include in the trust (the assets or capital), who you want to benefit from the trust (the beneficiaries), and who you can rely upon to carry out your wishes (the trustee or trustees).

-A common arrangement for parents of young children is to incorporate all assets (including property and superannuation) into a trust for the benefit of their children.
-In that scenario the trustees might also be nominated as the guardians of the children.
+A common arrangement for parents of young children is to place all assets (including property and superannuation) into a trust for their children’s benefit.
+In that scenario, the trustees might also be nominated as the children’s guardians.

 Who should you choose as a trustee?

-The trustee is the legal owner of the assets of the trust, so the most important thing is to ensure that the trustee is reliable and honest.
+The trustee is the legal owner of the trust’s assets, so the most important thing is to ensure the trustee is reliable and honest.
 Having more than one trustee can be good insurance against fraud or carelessness.

 In some cases, the size or contents of an estate may justify an expert trustee.
 A trustee can be a professional (such as an accountant or lawyer) or an organisation (such as the NSW Trustee and Guardian).
 However, a professional trustee does need to be paid out of the estate.